iOS 7 Tricks and Hacks

 CLOSE SAFARI TABS QUICKLY

 If you’ve been doing research on your mobile device, you may find yourself with more than a dozen Safari tabs that you no longer need.
 You can close them the old fashioned way, or you can do it with a couple of taps.
 If youâ€™re using an iPad, tap on the address bar and choose the Private option above the keyboard.
-At this point Safari will ask you whether to keep the current tabs open.
+At this point luxury African safari will ask you whether to keep the current tabs open.
 Choose Close All and then press the Private button again to exit Private Browsing.
 If you’re using an iPhone, the process is identical, however instead of tapping on the address field, you need to tap the tab view button at the lower right corner of the screen.

 HEAD MOVEMENTS FOR CONTROL